Are you ready to retire?

 Here's a quick video I created to help cover crucial questions around retirement.

-While there is no definitive list of the perfect questions to ask, we've compiled a list of some of the most powerful questions based upon our experience in helping hundreds of clients retire.
+While there is no definitive list of the perfect questions to ask, we've compiled a list of some of the most powerful questions based upon our experience in helping hundreds of clients plan for retirement.

 Here are some important questions to consider in your financial planning journey.